LEARNAcademy/syllabus/ruby/intro.md

 ### Calling Methods on Objects: The DOT!

-In Ruby, methods are called on an objects (remember, in Ruby everything is an object) using dot-notation: first, the name of the object, then a dot, then the method.
+In Ruby, methods are called on objects (remember, in Ruby everything is an object) using dot-notation: first, the name of the object, then a dot, then the method.

 Example:
 ````RUBY